beyeja/mara-x-shot-timer/README.md

   #define OTA_PW "your password for OTA updates"
   ```
   - alternatively you can add your credentials directly in timer.ino but be sure to not commit them to git

-## features

-- OTA updates
-- standby mode for display (oled burnin and stuff...)
-- milliseconds timer when brewing

 ## Hardware